jtjacques/mturk-manage/README.md

 ## Change Log

+### 2018-03-17
+* Fixed bug in overview *Download* functionality where headers may be misaligned in cases where column names differ between visible tasks.

 ### 2018-03-16
 * Added overview level actions: *Download*, *Amazon*, and *Delete*.
 * Added account balance to header.